se-wbsol/mysampleapp/README.md

 # MyApp
 This is my app
 ## This is what it does
-It presents 'data' where and when it is needed in a way that doesn't suck....very much
+It presents 'data' where and when it is needed in a way that doesn't suck....very much at all